-- C. Landscaping or decorative pavement treatments shall be required at ground and free-standing sign foundations. - D. Sign face shall not exceed 20 square feet per side.
-Signs shall be a minimum of 30 inches wide and a maximum of five feet in height. - E. Ground shall not exceed five feet in height and shall not impede vehicular sight triangles. - F. Ground and free-standing signs shall not be located in the right-of-way, except civic and monument signage. - G. External and/or internal illumination is permitted.
+- A. Ground and free-standing signs shall only be permitted on lots in which the building has a minimum setback for eighteen feet from the right-of-way. - B. Construction materials shall consist of masonry, metal, concrete or a combination of these materials. - C. Landscaping or decorative pavement treatments shall be required at ground and free-standing sign foundations. - D. Sign face shall not exceed 20 square feet per side.
+Signs shall be a minimum of 30 inches wide and a maximum of four feet in height. - E. Ground signs shall adhere to local road vision clearance triangle standards using a 20' basis of design.
+Coordinate all applicable signage with INDOT when located within INDOT jurisdictional boundaries.
+Final ground sign locations and setbacks shall be approved by the ARB. - F. Ground and free-standing signs shall not be located in the right-of-way, except civic and monument signage. - G. External and/or internal illumination is permitted.